chridou/almhirt/readme.md

 ## What's the motivation?

-Dive into scala and build something that might be useful.
+Dive into Scala and build something that might be useful.

 ## Is this all new?